Danilo Medaković: Literary work

-Medaković began his career as a man of letters with Serbske-narodne vitezžke pjesme od Andrija Kačić Miošić (with a preface by Danilo Medaković), of which was issued in 1849.
+Medaković began his career as a man of letters with Serbske-narodne vitežke pjesme od Andrije Kačića Miošića (with a preface by Danilo Medaković), which was issued in 1849.
 This work was published in Vuk's reformed Serbian and was received with much favor.
-His next book, "Poviestnica srbskog naroda od naistarii vremena do 1850" (Tales of the Serbian People from Ancient Times to 1850), in four volumes, published in 1851 and 1852, had all the qualities which were soon to make him famous, and its power was immediately recognized by some of the best critics of the day.
-Encouraged by the reception of "Poviestnica srbskog naroda vitezke pesme", he edited and published in rapid succession, ten works of Dositej Obradović, Đuro Daničić's translation of Andrej Muravjev's "Pisma o sluzvi božijoj u pravoslavnoj crkvi", Božidar Petranović's "Istorija književnosti," and almanacs Godišnjak and Lasta (after the dissolution of his newspaper "Napredak").
+His next book, Poviestnica srbskog naroda od najstarijih vremena do 1850 (Tales of the Serbian People from Ancient Times to 1850), in four volumes, published in 1851 and 1852, had all the qualities that were soon to make him famous, and its power was immediately recognized by some of the best critics of the day.
+Encouraged by the reception of Poviestnica srbskog naroda, he edited and published in rapid succession ten works of Dositej Obradović, Đuro Daničić's translation of Andrej Muravjev's Pisma o sluzvi božijoj u pravoslavnoj crkvi, Božidar Petranović's Istorija književnosti, and the almanacs Godišnjak and Lasta (after the dissolution of his newspaper Napredak).
 This series of books won Medaković an assured place in Serbian literature, and during the rest of his life, every work he produced or published was welcomed by a wide circle of admirers.
-His works are preserved in the library of the Serbian Academy of Arts and Sciences, of which he was a member since 1853.
+His works are preserved in the library of the Serbian Academy of Arts and Sciences, of which he was a member from 1853.

 St. Andrew's Day assembly

-A crucial event in the political life of Serbia, and in political publicist writing as well, was the St. Andrew's Day Assembly, held in Belgrade at the end of 1858.
+A crucial event in the political life of Serbia, and in political publicist writing as well, was the Saint Andrew's Day Assembly, held in Belgrade at the end of 1858.
 The battle of the bourgeoisie and liberal intelligentsia for constitutionality and parliamentarism started with it.
-After the Assembly two basic political streams were formed, the liberal and the conservative, which fought between themselves for influence among the people through the newspapers.
-Prince Miloš, who was already growing old, occasionally supported liberals and occasionally conservatives, to finally come to rely on the conservatives.
-It is important that both sides had a chance to present their ideas and program.
+After the Assembly, two basic political streams were formed, the liberal and the conservative, which fought among themselves for influence among the people through the newspapers.
+Prince Miloš, who was already growing old, occasionally supported liberals and occasionally conservatives, finally coming to rely on the conservatives.
+It is important that both sides had a chance to present their ideas and programs.
 The foundations of modern Serbian publicist writing were laid down in that short period (1859).
-The most eminent journalists were the writer Matija Ban, on the side of conservatives, and the politician Vladimir Jovanović, on the side of liberals.
+The most eminent journalists were the writer Matija Ban, on the side of the conservatives, and the politician Vladimir Jovanović, on the side of the liberals.
 Danilo Medaković had to steer his newspapers between the two at times, not favoring one party over the other.